StephanieArgy/StephanieArgy.github.io/codingCurriculum.md

 permalink: /codingCurriculum/
 ---

 This is a continually evolving page of my own self-prescribed coding curriculum.
-My ultimate goal with all of this is to find new, more accessible, more fun ways to tell stories -- and to find ways to share those techniques with others who have stories to tell (especially stories that we haven't heard before.)
+My ultimate goal with all of this is to find new, more accessible, more fun ways to tell stories -- and to find ways to share those techniques with others who have stories to tell (especially stories from voices that we don't usually get to hear.)

-I've been choosing what I want/need to learn based on these two factors:
+I've been choosing what I want and/or need to learn based on these two factors:

 1. What do I love the most and want to spend more time on?
 2. What are the most troublesome gaps in my knowledge?